 Provisions cover estimated loan impairment losses if objective proof of impairment exists.
 Objective proof of impairment may include information about major financial difficulties of the debtor, which lead to a loss event and which were identified after the initial recognition of the loan receivable.
-The loss event means a delay in the repayment of a loan receivable by more than 90 days, the declaration of early maturity of a loan, a portion of the client's receivable being written off, bankruptcy proceeding or restructuring proceeding under the law, the sale of receivables resulting in a loss, forced restructuring of debt.
+The loss event means a delay in the repayment of a loan receivable by more than 90 days, the declaration of early maturity of a loan, write-off of a debtor's receivable or a portion thereof, bankruptcy proceeding or restructuring proceeding under the law, the sale of receivables resulting in a loss, forced restructuring of debt.